kettleby/fd-queue/README.md

 modification][rust-semver] to pre-1.0.0 minor version numbers.
 All breaking changes will result in increasing the major version number.

-This library also uses [Semantic Release][semrel] for its release process which means that it will not have any pre-1.0.0 releases (for the reasons described [here][no-pre-1.0.0]).

 The first non-pre-release version of the library will be version 1.0.0.
 This does not signal that the library is production ready or that we will attempt to avoid breaking changes.
 It rather signals exactly what the [Semantic Versioning